 For example, as recently as October 2015, the waiting time to get a green card for a caregiver born in the Philippines (where many of the caregivers were born) was over 7 years.
 However, over the past few years, the waiting times have decreased considerably.

-In June 2019, the waiting times for the Employment-Based 3rd Category (EB-3) for professionals, skilled and unskilled workers born not only in the Philippines, but in almost every country of the world, shrunk to zero!
+In July 2019, the waiting times for the Employment-Based 3rd Category (EB-3) for professionals, skilled and unskilled workers born not only in the Philippines, but in almost every country of the world, shrunk to zero!
 In October 2019, the waiting time for Filipinos in the EB-3 category is 2 years.

 Who qualifies as a caregiver?
 Generally, employers will request that a caregiver have 2-3 years of experience caring for seniors or patients.
 Among those who qualify as caregivers are nurses, whether RNs, LPNs or CNAs.